Number – multiplication

 • 💡Use estimation to check your answer: round the numbers, multiply, and compare to your exact answer; if they are very different, re-check your working.

-• 💡Always show your working out, even if you can do it in your head.
-Examiners give marks for correct methods, so writing down steps can earn you partial credit if your final answer is wrong.
+• 💡Show all your working out, even if you can do it in your head.
+Marks are often awarded for correct methods, even if the final answer is wrong due to a small slip.

 • 💡Read the question carefully to identify the operation needed.
-Look for keywords like 'total' (add), 'difference' (subtract), 'share equally' (divide), or 'how many altogether' (multiply).
+Look for keywords like 'total' (add), 'difference' (subtract), 'share' (divide), or 'times' (multiply).

 Common Mistakes